mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 > ## '/api/customers/all'
 > * Takes in no parameters.
-> * Returns all customers and their details in an array of objects.
+> * Returns all customers and their details in an array of customer objects.
 ```
 // sample response from the '/api/customers/all' GET route
 [